 I receive an astonishing number of inquiries about what its like to be a writer, how to write fiction, how to break into the biz, and so on.
-Here are sixteen handpicked books, three magazines, and ten web sites that will get you off to a running start.
+Here are sixteen handpicked books, two magazines, and nine web sites that will get you off to a running start.

 For the books, simply clicking on the cover or title will whisk you away to Amazon.com.
 In most cases, Ive linked to the paperback version to save you money.
 All books on this site are also available through your local bookstore.
 (My published works are here.
-Two free stories are here.
+My new book is here.
 My publishing company is here.
 Comments or suggestions?
 Send me email.)